-While our COI webpages have many more resources, here are some basics for explaining COI in the context of RCR
+While our COI webpages have many more resources, here is an explanation of COI in the context of RCR

-For more information on animal welfare, please visit our IACUC FAQ page.
+For information on animal welfare, please visit our IACUC FAQ page.

 - The US Department of Health & Human Services' Office of Research Integrity promotes integrity in biomedical and behavioral research: